-- When you change the specifications of the primary or read-only RDS instances, transient connection errors may occur.
+- When you change the specifications of the primary RDS instance or read-only RDS instances, you may experience a transient connection.

-- After you create a read-only RDS instance, only the requests over a new connection can be routed to the new instance.
+- After a read-only RDS instance is created, only the requests over a new connection can be routed to the new read-only RDS instance.

 - Dedicated proxy endpoints do not support compression protocols.

-- If a dedicated proxy endpoint is used for connection, all the requests that are encapsulated in transactions are routed to the primary RDS instance.
+- If a dedicated proxy endpoint is used to connect to your database system, all requests that are encapsulated in transactions are routed to the primary RDS instance.

-- If a dedicated proxy endpoint is used for read/write splitting, the read consistency of the requests that are not encapsulated in transactions cannot be ensured.
-If you require the read consistency, you can encapsulate the requests in transactions.
+- If a dedicated proxy endpoint is used to implement read/write splitting, the read consistency of the requests that are not encapsulated in transactions cannot be ensured.
+If you require read consistency for these requests, you can encapsulate these requests in transactions.

-- If a dedicated proxy endpoint is used for connection, the
+- If a dedicated proxy endpoint is used to connect to your database system, the

 SHOW PROCESSLISTstatement returns a result set for each query.
-The result set consists of the query results from the primary and read-only RDS instances.
+The result set consists of the query results from the primary RDS instance and read-only RDS instances.

-- If you execute multi-statements or run stored procedures, the read/write splitting feature is disabled.
+- If you run multi-statement queries or stored procedures, the read/write splitting feature is disabled.
 In this case, all the subsequent requests over the current connection are routed to the primary RDS instance.
 To enable the read/write splitting feature again, you must close the current connection and establish a new connection.
-For more information, see the MySQL official documentation.
+For more information about multi-statement queries, see Multi-Statement.

-- If you use the MySQL command line tool to establish a connection and execute hints,
+- If you use the MySQL CLI to establish a connection and execute hints, you must add

 -cparameter to these hints.
-If you do not add this parameter to a hint, the MySQL command line tool filters this hint out.
-For more information about the hint syntax, see Execute hints on an ApsaraDB RDS for MySQL instance.
+If you do not add this parameter to a hint, the MySQL CLI filters the hint out.
+For more information about the syntax of hints, see Execute hints on an ApsaraDB RDS for MySQL instance.